sachem v.3 hi-end monoblock amplifier

 connections and Installation

 On the back panel of each monoblock, there are the connection sockets: the red input RCA socket receives the signal from your preamp.
-The white one is a line output that can be used for feeding the signal to other units, in multi-amplification, or for driving an active subwoofer alongside the speaker if you don't want to connect it to the preamp.
-At this point I have to introduce you to an uncommon, but very useful facility of our amplifier: the possibility to select a flat response or, via its passive high-pass filter, a 6dB/oct “rolled-off” response, with three selectable -3dB points at different frequencies.
-You must choose one of these roll-off options if you use a subwoofer (contact us for further explanation or to set up the sub perfectly, if needed).
-Doing so, you will create the correct crossover point between the sub and your main stereo pair, so that the bass will be clean and booming-free.
+The white one is a line output that can be used for feeding the signal to other units, in multi-amplification, or for driving an active subwoofer if you don't want to connect it to the preamp.
+At this point, I have to introduce you to an uncommon but very useful facility of our amplifier: the ability to select a flat response or, via its passive high-pass filter, a 6dB/oct rolled-off response, with three selectable -3dB points at different frequencies.
+You must choose one of these roll-off options if you connect a subwoofer (contact us for further explanation or to set up the sub perfectly, if needed).
+By doing so, you will create the correct crossover point between the sub and your main stereo pair, ensuring that the bass will be clean and booming-free.
 Furthermore, the dynamic range of the main speakers will increase, and their distortion decrease, because they will no longer struggle to reproduce (in vain) the low frequencies your sub is better qualified to manage.
 Image and clarity in the mid and high-range will improve too because of the reduced distortion of the loudspeaker.
 Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and it's the reason why the audiophiles think that a sub dirties the sound!
-In reality, this is only due to their technical ignorance and that of the hi-end's insiders!
+In reality, this is only due to their technical ignorance and that of the hi-end insiders!
 NOTE: If your speakers are floorstanders and tend to “boom” (this is in the "DNA" of these speakers), even if you don't have a sub, try the roll-off option and you will probably be amazed about the transformation in the bass department and the rest of the audio band too.
 Please call us for a better explanation of this mighty facility.
 However, as standard, every sachem v.3 leaves the factory set up to full range (flat response).
 If you plan to bi-amp your speakers with a second pair of sachem v.3, connect your preamp to the red RCA input of the amps driving the low spectrum, then connect their white socket to the red socket of the monoblocks handling the mid-high.
-In this configuration, you must cut the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).
+In this configuration, you must roll off the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).

 On the back panel of each monoblock, there are the connection sockets: the red input RCA socket receives the signal from your preamp.
-The white one is a line output that can be used for feeding the signal to other units, in multi-amplification, or for driving an active subwoofer alongside the speaker if you don't want to connect it to the preamp.
-At this point I have to introduce you to an uncommon, but very useful facility of our amplifier: the possibility to select a flat response or, via its passive high-pass filter, a 6dB/oct “rolled-off” response, with three selectable -3dB points at different frequencies.
-You must choose one of these roll-off options if you use a subwoofer (contact us for further explanation or to set up the sub perfectly, if needed).
-Doing so, you will create the correct crossover point between the sub and your main stereo pair, so that the bass will be clean and booming-free.
+The white one is a line output that can be used for feeding the signal to other units, in multi-amplification, or for driving an active subwoofer if you don't want to connect it to the preamp.
+At this point, I have to introduce you to an uncommon but very useful facility of our amplifier: the ability to select a flat response or, via its passive high-pass filter, a 6dB/oct rolled-off response, with three selectable -3dB points at different frequencies.
+You must choose one of these roll-off options if you connect a subwoofer (contact us for further explanation or to set up the sub perfectly, if needed).
+By doing so, you will create the correct crossover point between the sub and your main stereo pair, ensuring that the bass will be clean and booming-free.
 Furthermore, the dynamic range of the main speakers will increase, and their distortion decrease, because they will no longer struggle to reproduce (in vain) the low frequencies your sub is better qualified to manage.
 Image and clarity in the mid and high-range will improve too because of the reduced distortion of the loudspeaker.
 Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and it's the reason why the audiophiles think that a sub dirties the sound!
-In reality, this is only due to their technical ignorance and that of the hi-end's insiders!
+In reality, this is only due to their technical ignorance and that of the hi-end insiders!
 NOTE: If your speakers are floorstanders and tend to “boom” (this is in the "DNA" of these speakers), even if you don't have a sub, try the roll-off option and you will probably be amazed about the transformation in the bass department and the rest of the audio band too.
 Please call us for a better explanation of this mighty facility.
 However, as standard, every sachem v.3 leaves the factory set up to full range (flat response).
 If you plan to bi-amp your speakers with a second pair of sachem v.3, connect your preamp to the red RCA input of the amps driving the low spectrum, then connect their white socket to the red socket of the monoblocks handling the mid-high.
-In this configuration, you must cut the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).
+In this configuration, you must roll off the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).

 internal view (from front to back) and the power supply

-We believe that this cable is the best (or amongst the best) choice to fully transfer sachem's huge potential to your speakers, despite its reasonable price.
+We believe this cable is the best (or amongst the best) choice to fully transfer sachem's huge potential to your speakers, despite its reasonable price.

-Anyway, before disconnecting a speaker cable, always be sure that the amplifier has been switched OFF for at least 30 seconds.
+Anyway, before disconnecting or connecting a speaker cable, always be sure that the amplifier has been switched OFF for at least 30 seconds.
 We also recommend disconnecting the Neutrik Speakon plug before the speaker ends.

 Please note that the warranty will NOT cover the cost of addressing any problem caused by a short on the speaker cable.

-darlington devices in the power stage and (in centre) the pure Class A driver stage
+Darlington devices in the power stage and (in centre) the pure Class A driver stage

-If these directions are not met, the amplifier doesn't run at its optimal temperature, creating the conditions for a possible “thermal runaway”, which will destroy its power stage!
+If these directions are not met, the amplifier won’t run at its optimal temperature, creating the conditions for a possible “thermal runaway,” which could destroy the power stage!
 We hope you now feel prepared to use and care for your new, stunning amplifiers.

 We are confident that you will enjoy the improved performance of your system!
-However, it’s essential to realise that a pair of sachem v.3 won’t work miracles.
+However, it’s important to realise that a pair of sachem v.3 won’t work miracles.
 Instead, these amplifiers will ruthlessly expose any weaknesses in your hi-fi chain.
-Consequently, their full potential may be "fogged" by any component(s) lacking selectivity, speed, and clarity.
+Similarly, their full potential may be "obscured" by any other component in the system lacking selectivity, speed, and clarity.

 close view of the pure Class A driver stage (in centre)